Release notes for Groovy 6.0

 AST Transforms in More Places (incubating)

 Groovy 6 extends the AST transformation infrastructure to support annotations on loop statements — for-in, classic for, while, and do-while (GROOVY-11878).
-Several transforms take advantage of this, including @Invariant and @Decreases from groovy-contracts (see Groovy-Contracts Enhancements (incubating)) and @Parallel:
+The following built-in transforms now declare LOOP as a valid target:

 @Parallel